Convention Presentation Prizes

 The Bill Short Prize in World Literature

-Dr. William “Bill” Newton Short, Jr., was the Alpha Chi sponsor of the Texas Upsilon chapter at McMurry University in Texas until his unexpected death in 2009.
+Dr. William “Bill” Newton Short, Jr., was the Alpha Chi advisor of the Texas Upsilon chapter at McMurry University in Texas until his unexpected death in 2009.
 He was a professor of languages there for 27 years, teaching French, German, and Spanish.
 Dr. Short served one year as Region I Secretary-Treasurer, an office which gave him a seat on the National Council.
 Dr. Short traveled the world as a missionary and teacher, leading students on many international studies abroad.
-He was respected by his peers, loved by his students and family, and touched the lives of many Alpha Chi members and fellow chapter sponsors.
+He was respected by his peers, loved by his students and family, and touched the lives of many Alpha Chi members and fellow chapter advisors.
 In his memory, Region I endowed this World Literature convention presentation prize in his name.

 The Floyd and Rosana Tesmer and D.C.
 Gamma Prize in Original Visual Art

 This prize was funded by donations from the D.C.
 Gamma chapter and the Tesmers to encourage student convention presentations in the visual arts.
-Dr. Tesmer served as the faculty sponsor of the chapter at Strayer University from the 1980s to the 2000s, during which time he also served Region III in the capacities of both vice president and president.
+Dr. Tesmer served as the faculty advisor of the chapter at Strayer University from the 1980s to the 2000s, during which time he also served Region III in the capacities of both vice president and president.
 Floyd and Rosana enjoyed bringing students to conventions together, and Alpha Chi still holds a dear place in their hearts.
 The Tesmers celebrated their silver wedding anniversary in 2019.

 The Floyd Tesmer and Strayer University Prize in Computer Science and Engineering